gonzalo-villegas-curulla/Aircraft_network_gpu/README.md

 # Methods

-Data on aircraft location and other attributes is accessible by means of ADS-B signal and STL-SDR (Realtek Software-Defined Radio) devices.
+Data on aircraft location and other attributes is accessible by means of ADS-B signal and RTL-SDR (Realtek Software-Defined Radio) devices.
 One of the most extended projects is [Airplanes.Live](https://airplanes.live/api-guide/), crowd-sourced, open source and with a documented API.
-Further reading on STL-SDR, documentation, projects and posts may be found in the [RTL-SDR Blog](https://www.rtl-sdr.com/).
+Further reading on RTL-SDR, documentation, projects and posts may be found in the [RTL-SDR Blog](https://www.rtl-sdr.com/).
 It's a good start to get to know the minimum setup hardware, portable options, and how to choose and configure your setup.

 # Potential objectives